boonleongtan/boonleongtan/README.md

 - 👋 Hi, I’m @General379
-- 👀 I’m interested in coding lol
+- 👀 I’m interested in coding
-- 🌱 I’m currently learning this
+- 🌱 I’m currently learning to code
-- 💞️ I’m looking to collaborate on sleep
+- 💞️ I’m looking to collaborate on coding projects
-- 📫 How to reach me (no)
+- 📫 How to reach me: drop me a text or something

 <!---
 General379/General379 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.